17 Amazing Things to do in Madeira

 The out-and-back trail is approximately 12 kilometres.
 It’s pretty much all flat making it perfect for those who don’t want a particularly challenging hike but want to see some of Madeira’s most spectacular landscapes.

-Our Top Tip: this hike is one of the most popular on the island so we’d recommend staying in Santana and arriving early to beat the crowds.
+Our Top Tip: this is one of the most popular hikes in Madeira so we’d recommend staying in Santana and arriving early to beat the crowds.

 Also, there are quite a few tunnels along the trail so a headtorch will come in handy.

-Hiking Caldeirão Inferno follows nicely on next as you hike it at the same time as Caldeirão Verde.
+Hiking Caldeirão do Inferno (Cauldron of Hell) follows nicely as you can hike it at the same time as Caldeirão Verde.

-Following the same route, until you reach Caldeirão Verde, the path veers off to the right and you continue on for another 2.5 kilometres through the jungle, past more waterfalls, through more tunnels and up a steep staircase until you reach a massive canyon.
+Follow the same route until you reach Caldeirão Verde and the path veers to the right.
+Continue for 2.5 kilometres through the jungle, past even more waterfalls, through more tunnels and up a steep staircase until you reach a massive canyon.
+You’ll immediately see why it has the name Cauldron of Hell.

-These small, triangular, colourful houses date back to the discovery of Madeira and represent a part of the island’s heritage.
+The Casas de Santana are small, triangular, colourful houses dating back to the discovery of Madeira and represent a part of the island’s heritage.

-They were once made from straw and wood as they were cheap and abundant in this region and essential in balancing the temperature of the interior of the house.
+They were once made from straw and wood as they were cheap and abundant in this region and balanced the temperature of the interior of the house during summer and winter.

 Inside, there’s an attic, where agricultural products were kept, and a ground floor divided into two separate parts; the kitchen and the bedroom.